larskaare/pawa-system-testing/slides/content/intro.md

 > The more I learn about the topic at hand, the more I realize how complex it is.
 I am not an expert.
 Life is not simple.
 All solutions have trade-off's.
 There are always more than one solution.
 Context matters - a lot!  <!-- .element: style="font-size:0.8em"-->

-Code examples is not production quality!! </br>Some patterns that are discussed are quite risky - be cautious<!-- .element: style="font-size:0.5em"-->
+Code examples is not production quality!! </br>Some patterns that are discussed are quite risky - be cautious</br>Doing a threat model exercise of your testing would be the smart thing to do!<!-- .element: style="font-size:0.5em"-->

 ---